ukparliament/weeknotes.data-search/10/index.md

 ### Domain modelling

-Anya, Silver and Michael continued work on the government stuff.
-A [model is now published](https://ukparliament.github.io/ontologies/government-department/government-department-ontology.html).
+Anya, Silver and Michael continued work on modelling government departments, positions and incumbencies.
+The [model is now published](https://ukparliament.github.io/ontologies/government-department/government-department-ontology.html).
 Feedback is, as ever welcome.

-Michael met with [Chris](https://twitter.com/chrisalcockdev) to pass on work so far around modelling government departments, positions and incumbencies.
+Michael met with [Chris](https://twitter.com/chrisalcockdev) to pass on work so far around the government model.
 He also met with [Colin](https://twitter.com/colinpattinson) to run through much the same stuff.

 ### Data quality